henatan99/henatan99/README.md

 <h1> Henok Mekonnen </h1>
 <h2>Freelance FullStack Developer</h2>

 <b>I am a web developer and content creator.
 I am passionate about coding and collaborating.
-The tools I often employ are JavaScript, Ruby, ReactJS and Python.</b>
+The tools I often employ are JavaScript, Ruby, ReactJS, and Rails.</b>
 - 🔭 I’m currently working on web development
 - 🔭 I’m currently a student at Microverse, a 'Mastery learning' online program
+- 🔭 am working as a part-time Technical Support Engineer at Microverse.
-- 👯 I’m looking to collaborate on front end and back end web development
+- 👯 I’m looking to collaborate on the front end and back end web development
-- 🤔 I’m looking for part-time job on web development
+- 🤔 I’m looking for a part-time job in web development

 Interested to see my credentials?
-Here is the link https://www.credential.net/profile/henokmekonnenmossissa658994/wallet#gs.kednme
+Here is the link: https://www.credential.net/profile/henokmekonnenmossissa658994/wallet#gs.kednme

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=henatan99&langs_count=8)](https://github.com/anuraghazra/github-readme-stats)